 Repainting Lead-Based Paint

 In April 2011 the EPA will finally put its long standing rules about lead paint abatement into effect.
-Back in 1991 new rules were established for dealing with renovations on homes built before 1978.
-These rules were intended to stop lead poisoning in children due to disturbing painted surfaces containing lead-based paint from such activities as scraping and sanding for repainting as well as remodeling and demo work that involves disturbing lead coated surfaces and releasing lead dust into the air.
+Back in 1991 new rules were established for dealing with painting and renovations on homes built before 1978.
+These rules were intended to stop lead poisoning in children due to disturbing household surfaces containing lead such as trim moldings, wall surfaces, and floor coverings.
+Old lead-based paint is of particular concern because of the very common practice of scraping or sanding in preparation for repainting.
+In addition to painting, activities such as demo work for remodeling walls and floors can disturb surfaces containing lead and release toxic dust into the home.

 What the Rules State

 Anyone being paid to do renovations or painting such as a home improvement contractor, is required to be trained and certified in methods of containing and cleaning up the lead dust involved in their activities.

 EPA approved methods for dealing with renovations call for covering with plastic sheeting all surfaces where lead dust could settle in and around the work zone.
 Surfaces including floors, windowsills, countertops, and any other horizontal surface must be wrapped with plastic and sealed with tape.
 In addition, the plastic must extend beyond the work area by six feet in all directions.
 Also, a misting of water on surfaces is required while working to keep the dust from spreading through the air.

 No demolition may be done that would spread debris such as breaking wall materials, etc. with a hammer.
 Instead, these surfaces must be gently broken apart in other ways.
 All power tools that cut, sand, or grind must be hooked up to a vacuum system with a HEPA filter to catch the dust and debris as it's produced.
 Also, heat guns used to strip old paint may not exceed 700 degrees Fahrenheit to keep lead fumes out of the air.